misaelnieto/resume/README.md

-# Yet another site on jekyll

-Hi, This is Noe Nieto's resume, i.e. me.
+# This is Noe Nieto's Resumé

 This site was made with Jekyll using the [modern-resume-theme](https://github.com/sproogen/modern-resume-theme).